randomsync/excel-testng/README.md

 2. Also, there is no standard or well accepted format for writing test cases in an Excel file.
 Every company/project has its own way of specifying test cases.
 So hopefully, being able to specify a custom parser map or a parser will be helpful in cases where the included parser cannot meet the requirements, even though that means having to write the parsing logic from scratch (atleast in the latter case).
 One thing that can be done to make it simpler is to extend ExcelSuiteParser and override only the methods that are needed.
 You can also contact me if you have any suggestsions on making this easier.

 3. One thing that TestNG lacks currently (in my knowledge) is to specify dependencies through the input XML file.
 Even though not recommended, I find it sometimes unavoidable to have some UI tests dependent on others.
 One case for example, is when creating a user requires a lot of steps.
 So in this case, I want to validate user creation in 1 test and use that user Id in other dependent tests.
 I would like to specify these dependencies when running the tests, not in code and currently, it is not possible to do that.

+4. Specifying groups that will be a part of a test execution is not implemented yet but individual tests that will be executed can be controlled.